Master Computational and Applied Mathematics (CAM)

 You don’t need to log in on that page.
 Switch to ‚English‘ in the upper right corner of that page, if desired.
 Take a deep breath, because the way is long:

-Now you see the mandatory modules (e.g., Modeling and analysis in continuum mechanics‘) and mandatory elective modules.
+Now you see the mandatory modules (e.g., Modeling and analysis in continuum mechanics‘) and mandatory elective modules and master seminars.

 — You may click on a lecture name or on the symbols to find the basic data, the dates, the lecturer.
 Then, you may also click on the lecturer’s name to get his/her email address in case you have questions about the lecture – for example, if there is some online material provided.
 If there is some online material for lectures it can usually be found on www.studon.fau.de (login/enrolment required) or on www.fau.tv (login/enrolment required for most of the content).
 Email adresses of lecturers can also be found on www.univis.fau.de (by using the search for persons on that page).